 Final Thoughts

-Understanding the different types of herpes is essential for early diagnosis, effective treatment, and reducing the risk of transmission.
+Understanding the types of herpes is crucial for early diagnosis, effective treatment, and reducing the risk of transmission.
 Whether you’re dealing with oral, genital, or another form of herpesvirus, remember:

 For expert-led, natural care tailored to your needs, reach out to Dr. Vikas Singhal and begin your journey toward holistic wellness.